logrange/website/docs/concepts.md

 This document contains main concepts which are essential to understand how Logrange works.

 ## Introduction to Logrange database
 Logrange is a streaming database.
 The "streaming database" part in this phrase means that Logrange is intended to work with streams of records.
+Logrange works with big amount of records from thousands of sources.
+The database functionality is optimized for serving intensive read-write traffic.

 A stream is a sequence of records, which is persisted in a partition.
 Partition is like a table in relational database, but with immutable records.
-Logrange allows to keep data in tens of thoursands of partitions and it is optimized for adding new records in fast and efficient manner.
+Logrange allows to keep data in tens of thousands of partitions and it is optimized for adding new records in fast and efficient manner.

 ## Data record
 Data record is an array of bytes.
 The size of record (number of bytes in the array) could be in the range `[0..16384]` (up to 16KB).
 A record could be 0 length.